Barnes Foundation Internship Descriptions

 - Enter data into the collections management database.

-The Retail Department manages the Barnes Shop, whose income supports the operating and educational expenses of the Barnes.
+The Sales Department manages the Barnes Shop, whose income supports the operating and educational expenses of the Barnes.
 The Shop highlights reproductions of artwork from the collection, publications, and gifts related to the collection.
 Sales operate at the on-site location as well as online through a web store, Amazon, and through wholesale to other stores.

 - Help build, update, and maintain e-commerce product listings.